AntonioTorres23/OpenGL_Notes/Normal Mapping.md

 ```

-Here we first pre-calculate the fractional part of the equation as $f$ and then for each vector component we do the corresponding matrix multiplaca
+Here we first pre-calculate the fractional part of the equation as $f$ and then for each vector component we do the corresponding matrix multiplication by $f$.
+If you compare this code with the final equation you can see it is a direct translation.
+Because a triangle is always a flat shape, we only need to calculate a single tangent/bitangent pair per triangle as they will be the same for each of the triangles vertices.